umco/umbraco-ditto/docs/publishedmodelfactory.md

 The factory will look for any POCO models that inherit from the `PublishedContentModel` class and automatically map those to the requested `IPublishedContent` objects.

 > **Warning:** If you have a POCO model that contains a reference to a child node, then this may create a circular-reference and cause the model-factory to enter an endless loop!
+This is fixable by marking your property with the `virtual` keyword, as this enables the [lazy-loading feature](usage-advanced-lazyloading).

 ## Video demonstrations